-Daytal's contract with SYL, under which SYL carries out contract mining activities for Daytal at the Los Santos Project, was renewed for the life of mine with an effective date of July 1, 2012.
-Daytal currently does not have any mining capabilities of its own and relies on SYL for all mining activity, including waste rock removal, pit development and delivery of ore to Daytal's crushing and processing plant.
-There is no guarantee that Daytal would be able to replace SYL with another contract mining firm if SYL were no longer able to provide contract mining services to Daytal.
-Any disruption in the contract mining services provide by SYL would have a negative impact on Daytal's short-term economic viability.
+Daytal's contract with MOVITEX, under which MOVITEX carries out contract mining activities for Daytal at the Los Santos Project, became effective on January 15, 2014 for the life of mine.
+Daytal currently does not have any mining capabilities of its own and relies on MOVITEX for all mining activity, including waste rock removal, pit development and delivery of ore to Daytal's crushing and processing plant.
+There is no guarantee that Daytal would be able to replace MOVITEX with another contract mining firm if MOVITEX were no longer able to provide contract mining services to Daytal.
+Any disruption in the contract mining services provide by MOVITEX would have a negative impact on Daytal's short-term economic viability.